amoe/sinew/README.md

 # sinew

+> While Michael Angeloʼs Sistine roof
+> His ‘Morning’ and his ‘Night’ disclose
+> How sinew that has been  pulled tight,
+> Or it may be loosened in repose,
+> Can rule by supernatural right
+> Yet be but sinew.

+-- Yeats, _Michael Robartes and the Dancer_

 It's a pluggable media tracker and metadata scanner/organizer.
 Sinew knows about the concept of a 'file root' and a 'scene type' and will allow you to track these things.
 For instance, you can then query: "all videos by